 The blocker of such tender was the achievement of an agreement between the Government and the local municipalities on the location of the betting shops and their time of operation.

-Pending the implementation of the measures provided by the achieved agreement between the Government and the local municipalities, the Italian budget law had provided that the betting shop licenses were extended up to the end of 2018 against the payment of € 6,000 per each betting shop license and € 3,500 per each betting corner licenses.
+Pending the identification a new solution to the current political uncertainty on regulations of betting shops, it is likely that the Italian budget law will provide (again) that the current Italian betting shop licenses are extended up to the end of 2020 against the payment of amounts that should be in the range of € 6,000 per each betting shop license and € 3,500 per each betting corner licenses.

-As unfortunately often happens in Italy, there is a considerable uncertainty, but the actual winners of this situation seem to be the current license holders which have been operating for over two years with an expired license.
+There is a considerable uncertainty, but the actual winners of this situation seem to be the current license holders which have been operating for several years with an expired license.